fuzzylabs/evidently-monitoring-pattern/README.md

 ## How are the data generated?

 To monitor data drift or outliers, etc., Evidently requires at least two datasets to perform comparison.
-The house price data downloaded from Kaggle is split into a reference and a production dataset.
+The house price data downloaded from Google Drive is split into a reference and a production dataset.
 The reference dataset is used as the baseline data and for training the model.
 The second dataset is the current production data which will be used to compared against the reference dataset to identify data drift.
 Production datasets do not include the price column as the price will be predicted by the regression model.

-The original dataset downloaded from Kaggle contains 20 features.
+The original dataset downloaded contains 20 features.
 To make this demo simple and easy to understand, we are only going to select 2 features from the original dataset.

 The [`generate_dataset_for_demo.py`](data/generate_dataset_for_demo.py) scripts will create two scenarios of production data, 1 with data drift, 1 without and 1 reference dataset.
 These will be stored under the `datasets` folder.